Djurgårdens IF Fotboll

 Djurgårdens IF Fotbollsförening – commonly known as Djurgårdens IF, Djurgården Fotboll (official name), Djurgården (/sv/), and (especially locally) Djurgår'n (/sv/), Dif or DIF (Note: In the media, "Djurgårdens IF" is normally abbreviated "Dif", in accordance with Swedish writing standards that state that acronyms that are pronounced as a word, as opposed to letter by letter, should be spelled with the first letter in upper case and the remaining in lower case, thus "Dif".
 However, some fans of the club, as well as the club itself, prefer to use only uppercase, "DIF", even though they also pronounce it as a word: /sv/.) – is a Swedish professional men's association football department of its parent association Djurgårdens IF.
 Founded 1891 on the island of Djurgården, the club's home ground is 3Arena, situated in the Johanneshov district of Stockholm.

 Competing in the highest Swedish tier, Allsvenskan, the club has won the national title twelve times and the Svenska Cupen five times.
 The national titles have mainly been won during three separate eras.
 The first period was the 1910s, when the team won four national titles.
 The second era occurred in the 1950s and 1960s, when Djurgården won the league four times.
 The most recent era was during the first half of the 2000s, when they won both the league and the cup three times.
 From 2017, the club has again made a mark, this time both nationally and internationally, highlighted by the Svenska Cupen title in 2018, the league title in 2019, and reaching the 2024–25 UEFA Conference League semi-finals.

 Supporters of the club, called djurgårdare, are found in all socio-economic spheres and throughout all areas of Stockholm and, to some extent, all over Sweden.
-However Vasastaden and Östermalm, where Djurgården's former home ground Stadion is situated, is by some considered the club's heartland.
+However Vasastaden and Östermalm, where Djurgården's former home ground Stockholm Stadion is situated, is by some considered the club's heartland.
 Djurgården is affiliated to the Stockholms Fotbollförbund.